Mental Health Facilities San Joaquin County, CA

 St Josephs Behavioral Health Center Outpatient Services

 St Josephs Behavioral Health Center Outpatient Services is a mental health treatment center in San Joaquin County, CA, located at 510 East Magnolia Street, Suite 100, 95202 zip code area.
-St Josephs Behavioral Health Center Outpatient Services provides outpatient treatment and partial hospitalization/day treatment.
-St Josephs Behavioral Health Center Outpatient Services offers psychotropic medication, trauma therapy and behavior modification to seniors 65 or older, young adults and children / adolescents.
+St Josephs Behavioral Health Center Outpatient Services provides partial hospitalization/day treatment and outpatient treatment.
+St Josephs Behavioral Health Center Outpatient Services offers group therapy, activity therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and children / adolescents.
 St Josephs Behavioral Health Center Outpatient Services also supports people with PTSD and people requiring dual diagnosis treatment.
-Additional services at St Josephs Behavioral Health Center Outpatient Services consist of intensive case management, chronic disease/illness management and suicide prevention services.
+Additional services at St Josephs Behavioral Health Center Outpatient Services consist of illness management and recovery, chronic disease/illness management and family psychoeducation.

 Victor Community Support Services